deadlydog/CSharp.Experiment.ClassLibraryReadsBothDotNetFrameworkAndDotNetCoreConfiguration/ReadMe.md

 We want to see if we are able to use the same class libraries in both .NET Framework and .NET Core applications, without needing to change the code.
 This repo is a proof of concept to see if we can do that.

-## ❤️ Donate to support this project
+## ❤️ Donate to support more experiments like this

 Buy me an apple cider with whipped cream for providing this repo open source and for free 🙂